Mozambique plane debris believed to be from Boeing 777 - Malaysia minister

 Flight MH370 disappeared on March 8, 2014, with 239 passengers and crew on board, and is believed to have crashed in the Indian Ocean.
 An initial search of a 60,000 sq km (23,000 sq miles) area of sea floor has been extended to another 60,000 sq km.

-(Reporting by Rozanna Latiff and Manuel Mucari; Writing by Praveen Menon and Mfuneko Toyana; Editing by Dominic Evans)
+(Reporting by Rozanna Latiff; Writing by Praveen Menon; Editing by Dominic Evans)